 My lightbulb moment came when I read this post by Jules Clancy: 5 reasons I LOVE cooking.
 That’s it!
 I need to fall in love with cooking!
 I eat a lot of junk because I’m a reluctant cook but what if I learned to love cooking?
 I know that the only way for me to get down to a more comfortable and normal weight is to establish habits and routines that support a healthier lifestyle.
 My mom was a great cook because she loved it, and so is my sister.
 Neither of them ever had a serious weight problem.
 Being a passionate cook runs in my family and here is another thought I am having around this: what better way to honor my mom’s legacy than to cook up some of her dishes and get healthier in the process?
 I know this would have meant a lot to her.

 I come from a very diverse professional background in the travel, hospitality, I.T., finance and education industries that eventually led me to starting my own business as a web designer and Squarespace educator.
-Originally from Germany I now live in Bellingham, WA, with my husband and cat.
-If you are curious you can read more about my background on my professional website.
+Originally from Germany I now live in Bellingham, WA, with my husband and our fluffy grey cat.
+You can read more about my background on my professional website.